spotDL/spotify-downloader/Working Docs/workingDocs.md

 So, today I'm going to work on those spotify 'tools'.
 Since downloading takes up quite some time, I'm considering using multiprocessing for that.

+# Well, another day, new problems

+For starters, I tried skinning VLC.
+It looks a lot cooler now but functionally it's weird.
+Now, about the code.
+I'm confused as to what to allow into metadata because, on one hand more details, the better, and on the other hand, more details, more complex - something I'm seriously trying to avoid.
+So lets see, just why do we need metadata?

+- To accurately identify songs.
+This could use,
+    - song name
+    - album name
+    - artist name(s)    (apps read contributing artists as main artist)
+    - song length

+- Some sugar, stuff that complements other metadata points.
+This would include,
+    - track number (within it's parent album)
+    - genre
+    - album release date/year
+    - album artist

+- Other notable stuff Spotify provides:
+    - label             (publisher or encodedBy ?)
+    - copyright
+    - explicit or not

+- What can be set using python libraries:
+    - The above and a lott more details that no one would ever look up

+What does all of this mean? the first 4 are mandatory, the next 4 are preferable, the rest could possibly used at some point of time, but no guarantees.
+In the name of simplicity and minimalism or as jobs famously said - keep the core, get rid of the rest - don't make the cut. only the first 8 details to be kept and a little extra...

+In essence, all that's left is:
+- Song related:
+    - song name
+    - contributing artists (inclusive of main artist)
+    - track number
+    - genre
+    - length

+- Album related:
+    - album name
+    - album release date/year
+    - album artist

+- Other Utilities:
+    - album art URL

+The one thing I have to do the next commit is update the interface/related object docs and add genre lookup to SpotifyHelpers.